crodrigoquero/C4Imaging/README.md

 ## Next Steps

 Perhaps in the middle term, there will be __a single API for all WorkFlows__.
-How is this possible? well, a new abstraction layer will be added in a way that a WorkFlow will become a data structure (probably using the __json__ format).
+How this will be done?
+Well, a new abstraction layer will be added in a way that a WorkFlow will become a data structure (probably using the __json__ format).
 Thus, a single main API can handle multiple WorkFlows.

 That circunstance leads us to the possibility that will be the user who'll define the contents of such a structure through the aforementioned API, which is the same as saying that the users can define their own WorkFlows without any futher intervention from the software development team...
 Great.

 Whichever direction the architecture takes, what is clear now is that some general purpose WorkFlow States can be developed right now.
-Plase have a look on this [discussion](../../discussions/46)] if you have a great idea regaring work flow satetes which you want to turn into something concrete.
+Plase have a look on this [discussion](../../discussions/46) if believe that you have a great idea regaring work flow states which you want to turn into something concrete.

 ## Bibliography